Curtains for Steelers' defense in 36-17 AFC title game loss

 But the biggest problem was the defense.

 The Steelers allowed Brady to complete 32 of 42 passes for three touchdowns and a career playoff-best 384 yards while making No. 4 receiver Chris Hogan look like an All-Pro in his second postseason game.
-The former college lacrosse player had nine catches for 180 yards and two scores - all career highs.
+The former college lacrosse player had career highs with nine catches and two touchdowns and set a Patriots playoff record with 180 receiving yards.

 And Brady was given too much time to find his open receivers .
 The three-time Super Bowl MVP was only hit three times and sacked twice; in all, he has thrown 22 touchdowns against the Steelers since they last intercepted one of his passes.